Skip to main content

 “Sort of pacing around nonsensically, I guess,” she testified.

-Clemons confirmed that Erb had “massive” facial injuries, a weak pulse and no heartbeat.
+Clemons confirmed that Erb had “massive” facial injuries and, initially, a weak pulse.
+A short time later, however, they were unable to get a heartbeat.

 She also noted that Erb’s chest felt unstable and she thought it may have been a broken rib.